dim4k/ExpressMailer/README.md

         });
 });
 ```
-Assuming the form got the following field :
+Assuming the form got the following fields :
 * firstname
 * lastname
 * email